 That barrel horse will take wide crow-hopping turns, ruining your time.
 The racing thoroughbred must shorten his stride to avoid the pain (not good in a race!).
 The worst scenario is for jumpers and eventers.
 Every time that horse takes a jump he will take extreme impact on an improperly angled foot.
-That is guaranteed to cause soft tissue damage in his legs.
-At our Rehabilitation Centre we’ve seen dozens of incredible Jumpers lose their career due to this.
+That is guaranteed to cause soft tissue damage in his legs and back.
+At our Sport Horse Rehabilitation Centre we’ve seen dozens of incredible Jumpers lose their career due to this.

-There is a solution.
-We can help regrow the heel back to its healthy (closed) state with NO THRUSH Powder.
+The Good News: There is a solution.
+We can help regrow the heel back to its healthy (closed) state with NO THRUSH / NT DRY Powder.

 WHY ARE HEEL CRACKS THE PRIME CAUSE OF RECURRING THRUSH?

 Simple answer… Because when we horse owners no longer see the black goo we stop treating.
 We think we have beaten back the thrush and we move on to other things.
 But the truth is, that was a temporary fix because tomorrow a whole new host of bacteria will find its way back in there.
 There is no way around it.
 Then, when moisture is introduced via rain, urine, or even water bucket slop-over, thrush has everything it needs to restart the infection process.

 WARNING: If you have been using a liquid thrush product, whether you buy it or make it yourself (ie: Bleach, peroxide, alcohol, or vineger) be sure to research the ingredients.
 If it is caustic, do not use it on sulcus thrush.
 The term “Caustic” means that the PH level is excessively high or low.
 If it is caustic it will, of course, kill bacteria – however, it also damages live tissue.
 EX: Bleach, even a 10% solution, absolutely destroys open tissue.